Hochul deploys National Guard troops to New York City subway amid rising crime numbers

 "I know how it plays on your psyche when you hear about some random acts of violence and that's why we must be proactive," Adams told CBS New York in an interview earlier Wednesday ahead of Hochul's announcement.

 The governor and mayor both argued the new safety plan will protect both passengers and transit workers.
 However, within an hour of the its announcement, another subway conductor was attacked.
-The conductor was struck on the head with a bottle at the East 170th/Jerome Avenue station, the NYPD said.
+The conductor was struck on the head with a bottle at the East 170th/Jerome Avenue station in the Bronx, the NYPD said.

 Adams speaks ahead of announcement